 Beryllium Occupational Exposures

 Inhalation is the most important route of occupational exposure.
-CAREX Canada estimates that approximately 3,900 Canadians are exposed to beryllium in their workplace.
-The largest industrial groups exposed are building equipment contractors and manufacturers of medical equipment and supplies.
+CAREX Canada estimates that approximately 3,800 Canadians are exposed to beryllium in their workplace.
+The largest industrial groups exposed are building equipment contractors, residential building construction, and automotive repair and maintenance.

-Other important industries where beryllium exposure occurs are residential building construction and automotive parts manufacturing and repair.
-The primary occupational groups exposed are construction trades helpers, welders, electricians, and dental technologists.
+Other important industries where beryllium exposure occurs are non-residential building construction and medical equipment and supplies manufacturing.
+The primary occupational groups exposed are construction trades helpers, electricians, welders, and dental technologists.
 Additional groups that may also be exposed include workers involved in beryllium alloy production, metals and related products manufacturing, nuclear reactor operation, and electric and electronic equipment production.

 Although only a small number of workers are exposed to high levels worldwide, the number of workers exposed to low levels is increasing.
 This increase is due to increased use of beryllium in the aircraft, aerospace, nuclear, and electronics industries.

-Results show that nearly 3,900 Canadians are exposed to beryllium in their workplaces; 86% of these workers are male.
-The largest industrial groups exposed are building equipment contractors, medical equipment and supplies manufacturing, and residential building construction.
+Results show that nearly 3,800 Canadians are exposed to beryllium in their workplaces; 89% of these workers are male.
+The largest industrial groups exposed are building equipment contractors, residential building construction, and automotive repair and maintenance.

-When beryllium exposure is examined by occupation, the largest exposed groups are construction trades helpers, welders, electricians, and dental technologists.
+When beryllium exposure is examined by occupation, the largest exposed groups are construction trades helpers (1,100 workers exposed), electricians (610 workers exposed), welders and related machine operators (600 workers exposed), and dental technologists (240 workers exposed).

 Click the second tab to view total number of workers exposed.